rayman51/Theory-of-Algorithms/README.md

 Leaving the last 64 bits so that a number representing the bits in the original message can be added to the block.

-If a message message contains more than 512 bit then multiple blocks of 512 are used
+If a message contains more than 512 bits then multiple blocks of 512 are used

 If a message is 765 bits in size, the first block will take the first 512 bits